Drinking beer is fun…

 Stout beers are similar to Porters.
 It is the darkest and thickest of beers.
 The strong barley and hops flavors prevail.
 Guinness is certainly the most famous stout beer.

-Frank’s has recently partnered with Untapped to help you see what we have; see what other people like; and help you decide what you might want.
+Frank’s has recently partnered with Untappd to help you see what we have; see what other people like; and help you decide what you might want.
 The list is constantly growing and changing!
 Please check back in or download the Untappd app on your smart phone and follow us there!